ETIM: version 9.0 is to be released in Nov./Dec. 2022

-The new version of the classification standard ETIM is on its way to completion.
-The schedule sees a BETA phase starting on November 1st and ETIM 9.0 being released on December 5.
+Version 9.0 of the classification standard ETIM is on its way to completion.
+The schedule sees a BETA phase starting on November 1st and ETIM 9.0 being officially released on December 5th.

 The ETIM Standard